Pharmacology of bicalutamide: Influences on hormone levels

 In men, blockade of the AR by bicalutamide in the pituitary gland and hypothalamus prevents the negative feedback of androgens on the hypothalamic–pituitary–gonadal (HPG) axis, resulting in an increase in luteinizing hormone (LH) secretion and levels.
 Follicle-stimulating hormone (FSH) levels, in contrast, remain essentially unchanged.
 The increase in LH levels leads to an elevation in androgen and estrogen levels.
 At a dosage of 150 mg/day, bicalutamide has been found to increase testosterone levels by about 1.5- to 2-fold (59–97% increase) and estradiol levels by about 1.5- to 2.5-fold (65–146% increase).
+However, there is variability in these increases, and in one clinical trial, the highest testosterone concentration that occurred with 50 mg/day bicalutamide monotherapy was 2,306 ng/dL, which was five times the normal average level of testosterone in men.
 Levels of DHT are also increased to a lesser extent (by 24–30%), and concentrations of sex hormone-binding globulin (SHBG) and prolactin increase as well (by 8–42% and 40–65%, respectively) secondary to the increase in estradiol levels.
 The estradiol concentrations produced in men by bicalutamide monotherapy are said to approximate the low-normal estradiol levels of a premenopausal woman, while testosterone levels generally remain in the high end of the normal male range and rarely exceed it.
 Dosages of bicalutamide of 10 mg, 30 mg, and 50 mg per day have been found to produce a "moderate" effect on sex hormone levels in men with prostate cancer (notably providing indication that the drug has clinically-relevant antiandrogen effects in males at a dosage as low as 10 mg/day).
 The elevated levels of gonadotropins and gonadal steroids associated with NSAA monotherapy is a unique endocrine state which can be described as "hypergonadotropic hypergonadism".